turbot/guardrails-samples/api_examples/graphql/clients/python/aws_import/README.md

 ### Turbot configuration

-Credentials and end point details need to be configure before being able to connect to a Turbot installation This configuration can be entered either using environment variables or a configuration file.
+Credentials and end point details need to be configure before being able to connect to a Turbot installation.
+This configuration can be entered either using environment variables or a configuration file.

 #### Environment variables